theuslinor/theuslinor/README.md

   - I’m currently studying Systems Analysis and Development at UNIASSELVI.

-  - I work at Compass UOL as a Trainee, and my dream is to one day work as a software developer.
+  - I work at Compass UOL as a trainee, and I am committed to continuously learning from the projects I am involved in."

 </p>

 <details>